 Dr. Stebbins loves being a dentist!
-She is committed to helping her patients achieve their best health possible, and does so with empathy and integrity.
+She is committed to helping her patients achieve their best possible health, and does so with empathy and integrity.

 Education and Experience

-Dr. Stebbins attended Oregon Health and Sciences University for her Doctor of Medical Dentistry degree.
-She strongly believes that continuing education is vital to providing the best care for her patients and strives to provide excellent care to patients by offering the most current and evidence based techniques and materials.
-She is currently working on her Fellowship in the Academy of General Dentistry, and was the president of the Yukon-Kuskokwim Health Corporation Study Club.
+Dr. Stebbins is currently working on her fellowship in the Academy of General Dentistry, and was the president of the Yukon-Kuskokwim Health Corporation Study Club.
 To further her learning, Dr. Stebbins has taken courses all over the country on a wide range of topics.
-The most interesting course was a week long government sponsored forensics course in 2012.
+The most interesting course was a week-long, government-sponsored forensics course in 2012.
 She is also currently involved in a local Spear Education study club.

 After graduating in Portland, Dr. Stebbins moved to Bethel, Alaska.
-She spent six years flying to remote villages with portable equipment and working in a large hospital clinic, providing urgent care services to the Yup'ik Eskimo and Athabaskan people of the Yukon-Kuskokwim Delta.
+She spent six years flying to remote villages with portable equipment and working in a large hospital clinic, to provide urgent care services to the Yup'ik Eskimo and Athabaskan people of the Yukon-Kuskokwim Delta.
 This often meant waiting with dental equipment in the bitter cold on gravel airstrips.
-When she was not providing health care, Dr. Stebbins salmon fished in her custom pink camouflage boat and hunted caribou and ptarmigan on the tundra via snowmachine.
+When she was not providing health care, Dr. Stebbins salmon fished in her custom pink camouflage boat and hunted caribou and ptarmigan on the tundra via snow machine.

-Click here for a recent news article highlighting Dr. Stebbins’ adventures in Alaska.
+Click here for a recent news article that highlights Dr. Stebbins’s adventures in Alaska.

-Returning to Montana from Alaska, Dr. Stebbins spent three years working at the Blackfeet Community Hospital in Browning, MT.
+Upon her return to Montana from Alaska, Dr. Stebbins spent three years working at the Blackfeet Community Hospital in Browning.

 Outside the Office

-Dr. Stebbins is a fifth generation Flathead Valley native, and grew up on a farm in Creston.
-Besides running a business and being a busy mom to her young son, Dr. Stebbins has become involved in the Flathead Valley Trap Club.
+Dr. Stebbins is a fifth-generation Flathead Valley native, and grew up on a farm in Creston.
+Besides running a business and being a busy mom to her young son, Dr. Stebbins has become involved in the Flathead Valley Clay Target Club.
 The clay pigeons tremble in fear.